melihcanndemir/melihcanndemir/README.md

 </div>

 <div align="center">
-  <em>💡 "Clean code always looks like it was written by someone who cares." - Robert C. Martin</em>
+  <em>💡 "The best way to predict the future is to create it with AI." - Melih Can Demir</em>
 </div>